sguox002/leetcode/contest/contest163-169.md

 first is the iterator, second is if it is inserted successfully.

 ### 1307. verbal arithmetic puzzle (rate: *****)
-typical backtracking problem with extra complexity first approach: O(N!) complexity we collect all unique letters and repeat 0 to 9 with the help of hashmap. however this will get TLE.
+typical backtracking problem with extra complexity</br>
+first approach: O(N!) complexity</br>
+we collect all unique letters and repeat 0 to 9 with the help of hashmap.</br>
+however this will get TLE.</br>
-A common mistake I often made is: loop over the letters and loop over the digits the recursive backtracking itself is a loop over the letters.
-So do not loop over it again.
+A common mistake I often made is: loop over the letters and loop over the digits</br>
+the recursive backtracking itself is a loop over the letters.
+So do not loop over it again.</br>

 ```cpp
     unordered_set<char> leading,chars;